 The Firenock® AeroRest for TAC ↑

 Many who had used the PSE TAC crossbows for long range precision shooting understand it takes a lot of effort to tune one.
 A specific problem that arises is that, unfortunately, because of the short-lived nature of the factory rest, accuracy suffers as the rest wears.
-Fortunately however, due to Firenock's patented three fingers ceramic AeroRest (ARTAC0), wear is not an issue.
+Fortunately however, due to Firenock's patented three-fingered AeroRests’ core material being ceramic, wear is not an issue.

 The Firenock® for TAC ↑